csae1152/FarmDiagnosticsApp/README.md

 Build with Scala/Java and Play Framework.

-Datastore: PostgreSQL, Neo4J and Scala Slick.
+Datastore: PostgreSQL, Neo4J and Scala Slick as an ORM Mapper.

 Based on AKKA cluster.